Dr Agnieszka Uflewska

 Biography

-Agnieszka Uflewska is a scholar and educator specialising in transformative lifelong learning.
+Agnieszka Uflewska is an interdisciplinary researcher and educator working at the intersection of planet-centred transformative lifelong learning, ethics and epistemologies of AI-mediated education, and humane, relational pedagogies for academic flourishing.
 She holds a PhD in Education from the University of Glasgow, alongside advanced degrees in international relations, foreign service, and research methodologies.
-Her career bridges academia and international cooperation, with a strong focus on planet-centred, peaceful, and sustainable approaches to education.
+Her work bridges education, ethics, and global governance, with a sustained focus on future-oriented, inclusive, and sustainable learning systems.

-Before re-joining the University of Glasgow in 2022, Agnieszka served as Lecturer in Political Science, University Coordinator for Internationalisation, and Chair of the Disciplinary Commission on Academic Misconduct of Students in Warsaw, Poland.
-In these roles, she built international partnerships across Asia, North America, and Europe, coordinated the successful CEEMAN International Quality Accreditation (2021), and led the university’s first UN PRME Sharing Information on Progress Report.
-She also advanced interdisciplinary programmes in cybersecurity, women’s leadership, and cross-sector collaboration.
+Prior to re-joining the University of Glasgow in 2022, Agnieszka held academic and senior leadership roles in Warsaw, Poland, including Lecturer in Political Science, University Coordinator for Internationalisation, and Chair of the Disciplinary Commission on Academic Misconduct of Students.
+She oversaw international partnerships across Asia, North America, and Europe; coordinated the successful CEEMAN International Quality Accreditation (Dec 2021); and led the institution’s first UN Principles for Responsible Management Education (PRME) Sharing Information on Progress Report (2021).

 Research interests